cedadev/django-flexi-settings/README.md

 `django-flexi-settings` makes adding new loaders for additional file types very easy.

-A loader in `django-flexi-settings` is just a function with that takes a file path and a settings dictionary and modifies the settings dictionary in a way consistent with the specified file.
+A loader in `django-flexi-settings` is just a function that takes a file path and a settings dictionary and modifies the settings dictionary in a way consistent with the specified file.
 **Note that the existing dictionary is modified, not a new dictionary returned.** Please refer to the built-in loaders.